By

 AI Economic Effects

+The potential obstacles organizations may face when implementing AI automation include technical, organizational, and governance challenges.
 One significant issue is the disparity in AI's impact across different sectors and demographics.
 For instance, certain industries may advance rapidly due to AI adoption, while others lag, potentially widening economic inequalities.
-Additionally, the varying ability of workers to adapt to AI-driven changes can lead to unequal job opportunities.
+Additionally, differences in workers' ability to adapt to AI-driven changes can lead to unequal job opportunities.
 Addressing these disparities requires targeted policies that support sectors and populations most affected by AI’s disruptive impact.

 AI Policy and Regulation